ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS24-weekly-guideline.md

 ## TA grading responsibilities

 * HWs - all TAs are expected to help with HW grading.
-Firt four homeworks - Zhiyu, next four homeworks Jin Jin.
+First four homeworks - Zhiyu, next four homeworks Jin Jin.
 TA in charge should create the rubric in gradescope (mainly need to copy these over from last quarter) BEFORE the homework is due.
 Grading should be done in a week and uploaded to gauchospace by the TA in charge of that homework

 * Exams - all TAs and paid tutors must be available to help with exam grading (midterms and final exams).
 You may not take off early in the finals week.

 - Midterm 1 grading will be on Thursday (04/26) (2p - 5p)
 - Midterm 2 grading will be on Thursday (05/17) (2p - 5p)
-- Final exam grading will be Thursday of finals week 06/14 (10am -3pm)
+- Final exam grading will be Thursday of finals week 06/14 (10am -3pm) - don't take off

 ## Feedback on student code due Fridays
 * You must track the progress of your mentees on github on a weekly basis and provide informal feedback in labs